 As told to Anahita Masters

-1) Tell us a little about your disruptive professional platform Retired Not Out.
+1. Tell us a little about your venture Superscribe.
 How long ago did you start up?
 What has been your motivation and what do you aim to achieve?

-2) Where did the inspiration for setting up this business in Hong Kong come from?
+2. Where did the inspiration for writing and content development come from?

-4) How easy/ tough has it been for you, as a woman entrepreneur, to market, fund and scale up your business?
+4. How easy/ tough has it been for you, as a woman entrepreneur, to scale up your business?

 5) Do you think being a woman entrepreneur worked to your advantage or brought challenges to your path?

-6) Do you think women entrepreneurs support other women across the value chain of business?
-How have you impacted/ supported/ mentored the careers of other women through your venture?
+6. Do you think women entrepreneurs support other women across the value chain of business?
+How have you impacted/ supported/ mentored the careers of other women?

-9) What next for Retired Not Out, and for Priyanka through 2018?
+9. What next for Superscribe, and for Chintani?